supabase-community/supabase-kt-plugins/ComposeAuth/README.md

 |--------|---------|-------------|--------|----------|---------|
 | Status | ✅       | ✅           | ✅      | ✅        | ✅       |

 > Native Google Auth is only supported on Android and iOS* and Native Apple Auth is only supported on iOS.
-Other targets or combinations rely on `gotrue-kt` for OAuth. \
+Other targets or combinations rely on `auth-kt` for OAuth. \
 > \* starting with version `3.3.0`

 <details>